projectsveltos/sveltos/docs/rolling_updates/rolling_update_strategy.md

     - Gianluca Mardente
 ---

-# Rolling Update Strategy for ClusterProfiles
+## ClusterProfile Rolling Update Strategy

-A ClusterProfile might match more than one cluster.
+A ClusterProfile might match more than one clusters.
 When adding or modifying a ClusterProfile, it is helpful to:

-- Incrementally add the new configuration to a few clusters at a time.
+- Incrementally add a new configuration to a few clusters at a time.
-- Validate health before declaring deployment successful in a given managed cluster.
+- Validate the health of the deployment before declaring it successful.

-To support this, Sveltos has two ClusterProfile Spec fields: `MaxUpdate` and `ValidateHealths`.
+To support this, Sveltos uses two `ClusterProfile Spec` fields: `MaxUpdate` and `ValidateHealths`.

-## MaxUpdate
+### MaxUpdate

-Indicates the maximum number of clusters that can be updated concurrently.
-Value can be an absolute number (e.g., 5) or a percentage of desired managed clusters (e.g., 10%).
-Defaults to 100%.
+`MaxUpdate` indicates the maximum number of clusters that can be updated concurrently.
+The value can be an absolute number (e.g., 5) or a percentage of the desired managed clusters (e.g., 10%).
+The default vlue is set to 100%.

+#### Example

-Example: When this field is set to 30%, when the list of add-ons/applications in ClusterProfile changes, only 30% of matching clusters will be updated in parallel.
-Only when updates in those clusters succeed will other matching clusters be updated.
+When the field is set to 30%, the list of add-ons/applications in ClusterProfile changes, only 30% of the matching clusters will be updated in parallel.
+Only when the updates in these clusters succeed, it will proceed with the update of the remaining clusters

-## ValidateHealths
+### ValidateHealths

-A slice of health validation expressed using the Lua language.
+The `validateHealths` field in a ClusterProfile Spec allows you to specify health validation checks that Sveltos should perform before declaring an update successful.
+These checks are expressed using the Lua language.

+#### Example

-For instance, when deploying Helm charts, it is possible to instruct Sveltos to check deployment health (number of active replicas) before declaring the Helm chart deployment successful.
+For instance, when deploying Helm charts, it is possible to instruct Sveltos to check the deployments health (number of active replicas) before declaring the Helm chart deployment successful.

 ```yaml
 validateHealths: